 It is also appropriate to ask them what they want you to highlight in your letter.
 Note that this does not commit you to actually including any of these points in your letter of recommendation should you disagree with them.
 But overall, your student should do the heavy lifting of pitching why they think you should endorse them, and how.

 You are not obligated to write a letter of recommendation for any student who asks.
-You should not endorse a student you don’t actually stand behind.
+You should not endorse a student you don’t actually recommend.

 Do try to say yes as much as possible, however, unless there are extenuating circumstances.
-If you are honestly on the fence, consider sharing that hesitation, tactfully, with your student.
-Explain that you’re not sure you are the best person to write their letter, and need a bit more information time to consider their request.
-You can ask them to provide more information (including the materials mentioned above), as well as their perspective on why they’ve reached out to you.
+If you are honestly on the fence, consider tactfully sharing that hesitation with your student.
+Explain that you’re not sure you are the best person to write their letter, and you need more information or time to consider their request.
+You can ask them to provide more information, as well as their perspective on why they’ve reached out to you.

 Ultimately, if you feel you must say no, try to make it a teachable moment and be conscientious about explaining why.

-Also keep in mind that you will not always be recommending your star pupils—this is pretty typical in fact.
+Also keep in mind that you will not always be recommending your star pupils—many people you write letters for will be solid but not phenomenal students.
+They still deserve your respect and you can still write them strong letters.
 Regardless, it is important that you be thoughtful and intentional in recommending students whose letters you have agreed to write, especially if you believe they have potential.

-A good letter of recommendation should paint a clear picture of how your student performed in your class, and how they are suited for the specific position they are applying to.
+A good letter of recommendation should paint a clear picture of how your student performed in the contexts you observed them in and how they are suited for the specific position they are applying to.

 Use concrete examples to illustrate your points.
 Include details of the student’s most successful assignment, for example, or a meaningful contribution they made in a class discussion.
 Make sure to show (not just tell) why your student would be a good fit for that job, school, program, or organization.